 What follows is a collection of what little existing work has been done towards a new and Free game.
 Some of it has been integrated into the bundled tech demo.
 See #313 for a growing list of things that need to be done to round it up.
 The list hasn’t been there since the begining, but nonetheless aims to be comprehensive.

 This page should serve as a list of needed things and ideas for creating a trivial GemRB dataset (aka “game”).

-The goal is to create a completely free (in the OSS sense) dataset which could be distributed with GemRB and also serve as a reference for writing comprehensive documentation if we ever get to it.
+The goal is to create a completely free (in the OSS sense) dataset which could be distributed with GemRB and also serve as a reference for writing comprehensive content creation documentation.
 Preferably it could be done with free tools, so that the process is repeatable by users.

 There used to be a project called DragonLance Total Conversion (DLTC) whose goal was to create a complete game for the (original) IE engine.
 Unfortunately it’s not useful for us, because the licence was certainly not free and it required the original datasets to a large degree.
 It’s now dead, but the files are still available.